firefly-zero/docs.fireflyzero.com/content/internal/formats/image.md

 ## Transparency

 Image transparency is decided by the transparency color.
 Any pixel in the image body that matches the same color as the transparency color are considered transparent.

 If the transparency color is set to a value greater than or equal to `1 << BPP`, then the image is considered to have no transparency.
 Meaning:

 - With 1 BPP, if transparency color is `0x02` or higher, then no transparency
 - With 2 BPP, if transparency color is `0x04` or higher, then no transparency
 - With 4 BPP, if transparency color is `0x10` or higher, then no transparency

-For images without transparency it is common to use a value of `0xFF`, though any value above the threshold are equally valid.
+For images without transparency it is common to use a value of `0xFF`, though any value above the threshold is equally valid.

 ## Image body

-The image body is a string of pixels whose value reference a color in the palette swaps.
+The image body is a string of pixels whose value references a color in the palette swaps.

 - With 1 BPP, each 1-bit pixel targets palette color at index `0x0 - 0x1`
 - With 2 BPP, each 2-bit pixel targets palette color at index `0x0 - 0x3`
 - With 4 BPP, each 4-bit pixel targets palette color at index `0x0 - 0xF`

 Therefore, a 2x2 pixel image with 2-BPP that uses all 4 colors from the palette could be represented by:

 ```text
 hex         0x1b
 binary  00011011
 ```

 Using the 2-BPP palette swaps example from above, then the image would look like this in the default palette:

 <div class="image-demo"><svg
   xmlns="http://www.w3.org/2000/svg" version="1.1"